Prop Risk & Rules Engine & Payout Safety

 Your output should be explainable to a non-technical reviewer: "Account A and Account B placed 47 trades in the same direction on the same symbols, with median entry time difference of 2 seconds and stable lot ratio of 1.98x over 14 days."

-This is where device/IP signals are powerful.
-Build a graph: accounts ↔ devices ↔ IPs ↔ payments ↔ beneficiaries.
+Build a graph: accounts to devices to IPs to payments to beneficiaries.
 Then define rules like "more than N active accounts per device within 30 days" or "multiple identities using one payout beneficiary".

 The payout stage is where your firm is exposed financially.
 Even if you allow trading, you can still enforce strong gates before payout: